 Dave Pahlas is the first person to climb all of the White Cloud 10,000-foot plus peaks.
 There are 50 White Cloud summits that reach above 10,000 feet.
-The peaks are spread out over a large swath of rugged terrain and five USGS quadrangles.
-Access to some of these 10ers and 11ers is easy, but the vast majority of the 50 involve difficult and time consuming approaches.
+The peaks are spread out over a large swath of rugged terrain and 5 USGS quadrangles.
+Access to some of these 10ers and 11ers is easy, but the vast majority of the 50 peaks involve difficult and time-consuming approaches.
 Beyond the difficulty of getting to the peaks, there is the issue of climbing them.
-While a few of these peaks are Class 2 walk-ups, many require the ability to cross steep, crumbling terrain and some can only be climbed utilizing technical climbing skills.
-In the process of climbing these peaks, it it my opinion, Dave made a few, if not more, first ascents and that he pioneered new routes on several peaks.
+While a few of these peaks are Class 2 walk-ups, many require the ability to cross steep, crumbling terrain and some can only be climbed by using technical climbing skills.
+In the process of climbing these peaks (in my opinion), Dave made a few (if not more) first ascents and he pioneered new routes on several peaks.

 And visit his great website for lots more:

 Dave put on an impressive slide show in September.
-If you missed it and you are a Dropbox user, you can find the presentation, White Cloud 50, it at the following link:
+If you missed it and you are a Dropbox user, you can find the presentation (White Cloud 50) at the following link: